leamur88/WordleSolver/README.md

 guessed next instead of words with j's and w's.
 Once the answer is guessed, the json is updated with the result and the wordle display is printed in the terminal.

+## AWS
+Currently using the tutorial from this [video](https://www.youtube.com/watch?v=jWqbYiHudt8) to set up my AWS Lambda environment.

 ## Future Expansion
 * Tweet out daily wordle summary for each bot
 * ^Add this to Lambda Function